captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 and fuck
 ---
-and you can figure out a way
+and you can find a way
 ---
 to be OK with it
 ---